YWolfeee/Freeze-Then-Train/README.md

 #### Reference

-This repository is adapted from the [dfr repo](https://github.com/PolinaKirichenko/deep_feature_reweighting), and we implement the newly proposed FTT algorithm and simplify LLR.
+This repository is adapted from the [dfr repo](https://github.com/PolinaKirichenko/deep_feature_reweighting), and we implement the FTT algorithm and simplify LLR.